SilenceIsFatto/Arma3Utilities/README.md

 # Arma3Utilities
-An arma 3 project utilising python (Using PySimpleGUI) aswell as arma 3 tools, mainly meant for batch work.
+An python project utilising PySimpleGUI aswell as arma 3 tools, mainly meant for batch work.

 You may need to:
 pip install PySimpleGUI